richardstartin/richardstartin.github.io/_posts/2020-01-26-roaringbitmap-performance-tricks.md

 Using `java.util.BitSet`, the space required in bytes will always be the number of trades times the number of currency pairs divided by eight.

 In essence, `RoaringBitmap` can replace `java.util.BitSet` in a lot of cases, but it requires some judgement.

 There are interoperable implementations in several languages, including Go, Node, and C++.

 ## Who uses RoaringBitmap?

-Lots of open source data related projects use this library, mostly for implementing [bitmap indexes](/posts/how-a-bitmap-index-works):
+Lots of open source data related projects use this library, mostly for implementing [bitmap indexes](/posts/how-a-bitmap-index-works).
+Notably the projects below use RoaringBitmaps, along with many others:

 * [Apache Druid](https://github.com/apache/druid)
 * [Apache Pinot (incubating)](https://github.com/apache/incubator-pinot)
 * [Apache Kylin](http://kylin.apache.org/)
 * [Netflix Atlas](https://github.com/Netflix/atlas)

-Less obvious applications in the open are [Apache Spark](https://github.com/apache/spark) which uses a `RoaringBitmap` to store the statuses of map operations, and [Tablesaw](https://github.com/jtablesaw/tablesaw) a data frame written in Java.
+Less obvious open source applications are [Apache Spark](https://github.com/apache/spark), which uses a `RoaringBitmap` to store the statuses of map operations, and [Tablesaw](https://github.com/jtablesaw/tablesaw), a data frame written in Java.

 # Optimal Sequential Construction